The PowerShell build runner is specifically designed to run PowerShell scripts.

 Specify parameters to be passed to

 Attention must be paid, when using PowerShell to interact with TeamCity through service messages.

 PowerShell tends to wrap strings written to the console with commands like

 Write-Error and similar (see TW-15080).
 To avoid this behavior, either use the

 Write-Host command, or adjust the buffer length manually:

-Due to this issue in PowerShell itself that causes zero exit code to be always returned to a caller, TeamCity cannot always detect whether the script has executed correctly or not.
+Due to this issue in PowerShell itself which causes zero exit code to be always returned to a caller, TeamCity cannot always detect whether the script has executed correctly or not.
 We recommend several approaches that can help in detecting script execution failures:

 Manually catching exceptions and explicitly returning exit code

-The PowerShell plugin does not use the cmd wrapper around
+Since TeamCity 9.0 the PowerShell plugin does not use the cmd wrapper around

 powershell.exe.
 It makes returning the explicit exit code possible.